Lambda123Design/Deep-Learning-Skills/README.md

 }

 ## In ANN, Krish Got one error on write and fixed using "geo_encoded_df = pd.DataFrame(geo_encoded.toarray()" (For merging encoded geo dataframe with main dataframe)

+## In ANN, let's say we hvae input I two inputs, in the first hidden layer I have three nodes, in the second hidden layer I have two nodes, and finally I have one output node.
+This neural network will perform forward propagation and backward propagation.
+In TensorFlow we basically call this a sequential model.
+An ANN is nothing but a sequential model, and in this sequential model we will be performing forward propagation and backward propagation, and all these nodes will be interconnected.
+The input will be connected to the hidden layer, the hidden layers will be connected to each other, and finally to the output.

 ### From HyperOpt we used hp; It is like Hyperparameter Tuning